 According to research published in the American Dental Association Journal, drinking alcohol and smoking both cause more teeth grinding.
 In fact, bruxism was shown to be twice as common in smokers and drinkers as it was in non-users of these substances.

 Your teeth are damaged, become more sensitive, and may even get looser as a result of grinding.
 Teeth are similar to bones.
 They may fracture or break, and grinding has been linked to both problems.
 Your teeth may get flattened as a result of frequent rubbing.
 In addition to harming your teeth, grinding makes you more prone to developing other issues in the future.
 Grinding can cause headaches and jaw pain in addition to harming your teeth.
 It may be a sign that you grind or clench your teeth while you sleep if you frequently wake up with a sore, fatigued jaw.

 What We Can Do

 If grinding is an issue for you, make an appointment to see your Dentist at Seablue Dental Clinic of Kent.
-First, we will assess the extent of the damage that may have already occurred due to grinding.
-We will then work with you to identify a solution that will keep your teeth strong and healthy.
-In some cases, we may recommend wearing a mouth guard at night to prevent your teeth from pressing against one another.
-Though it can be challenging, if your grinding is caused by stress, the top priority will be to find ways to reduce stress and anxiety.
-Stress is a more common cause for adults than children.
-The primary cause of grinding in children is improper alignment.
+We shall first determine the degree of any damage that may have already resulted from grinding.
+After that, we will collaborate with you to find a solution that will maintain the strength and health of your teeth.
+In certain circumstances, we might advise putting on a mouth guard at night to stop your teeth from rubbing against one another.
+Finding measures to lessen tension and anxiety will take precedence if your grinding is brought on by stress, despite the fact that doing so can be difficult.
+Adults are more likely than children to experience stress.
+Inadequate alignment is the main reason why children grind their teeth.